valerixb/IcepapOSC/CONTRIBUTING.md

 2. the contributor commits changes to a branch based on the.
    `master` branch and pushes it to the forked repository.
-3. the contributor creates a [Pull Request][] against the `master` branch of the official IcePAPTrend repository.
+3. the contributor creates a [Pull Request][] against the `master` branch of the official IcepapOCS repository.
 4. anybody interested may review and comment on the Pull Request, and suggest changes to it (even doing Pull Requests against the Pull Request branch).
 At this point more changes can be committed on the requestor's branch until the result is satisfactory.
-5. once the proposed code is considered ready by an appointed IcePAPTrend integrator, the integrator merges the pull request into `master`, updates the changelog file and the version according to the pull request type (feature or patch).
+5. once the proposed code is considered ready by an appointed IcepapOCS integrator, the integrator merges the pull request into `master`, updates the changelog file and the version according to the pull request type (feature or patch).